-Istanbul is a wonderful but hectic city and offered me several amazing experiences.I arrived straight from Bangkok after a 40 hour commute, already frazzled by the pulse of the Big Mango.
-I was looking for a bit of a retreat on my first few days, a place where I could lay my head in peace while curing my jetlag.
-I found just that and much more at the beautiful Sumahan on the Water, a boutique hotel located on the greener, maybe less visited Anatolian side of the Bosphorus, the less harried and quieter Asian shore of Istanbul.
-It truly was the perfect introduction to this vibrant city.
+Istanbul is a wonderful but hectic city and offered me several amazing experiences.
+I arrived straight from Bangkok after a 40 hour commute, already frazzled by the pulse of the Big Mango.
+I was looking for a bit of a retreat on my first few days, an place where I could lay my head in peace while curing my jetlag.
+I found just that and much more at the beautiful Sumahan on the Water, a boutique hotel located on the greener, maybe less visited Anatolian side of the Bosphorus, the quieter Asian side of Istanbul.
+It truly was the perfect introduction to this vibrant city, and a tranquil retreat before the rest of my trip got moving.

 Many thanks to Sumahan on the water for their hospitality.
 As always, all opinions are my own regardless of who is footing the bill.